-The results are documented in a first-year report on these 10 “lighthouse” institutions, written by Digital Promise, one of the Every Learner Everywhere network partners.
+The results were documented in a first-year report on these 10 “lighthouse” institutions, written by Digital Promise, one of the Every Learner Everywhere network partners.
 (Lighthouse institutions are the first colleges and universities served by the network and that are producing insight and data about implementing digital technologies.)
 Among the findings in the report is that close to 90 percent of faculty agree or strongly agree that adaptive courseware during the pilot improved student learning.

 Susan Adams, an instructional designer with Achieving the Dream, one of the network partners that helped support the pilot, says, “Our work really did transform the way faculty thought about teaching.”